Something You Must Know About Bullying in School

 Preventing Bullying in School with FamiSafe

-After all, you can’t exactly go to the school all the time, and sometimes children can be disconnected from reality and don't want to talk to you about what’s going on for an infinite number of reasons.
-However, there is a solution that can help you identify the problem and then deal with it.
+After all, you can’t exactly go to school all the time, and sometimes children can be disconnected from reality and don't want to talk to you about what’s going on for an infinite number of reasons.
+Fortunately, there is a solution that can help you identify the problem and then deal with it.

-Location Tracking & Geofencing
+2. Location Tracking & Geofencing

 Another powerful FamiSafe feature, you can use the app to track your child’s location at any time using GPS technology.
 This helps you to figure out whether your child is skipping school or where they are to ensure they’re safe.

-Screen Time Monitoring
+3. Screen Time Monitoring

 It’s easy for children to become obsessed with their digital devices when they’re bullied to any degree.
 Perhaps they keep reading messages and comments over and over again, or they’re trying to post desperately to try and change someone’s opinion.